deepakkarki/dictionary/README.md

 * Word lookup should give me meaning, pronunciation, sample sentances, synonyms and antonyms (if applicable).
 * Drop down suggestion during word search search.
 * A way to 'favourite' words.
+* "shake" to get a new word.
+* Should be available offline.

+###How to start
+* scrape the web for all the words - create a json dictionary
+* create a Flask based RESTful web service
+* create a android application